dementor5/ctags-docker-builder/README.md

-Build package with last version universal-ctags from git for ubuntu 18.10 by using docker.
+Build package with last version universal ctags from git for ubuntu 18.10 by using docker.

 Requirements:
 1. Docker